penumbra-zone/penumbra/docs/guide/src/pd/install.md

 Make sure to use the most recent version available, as the version of `pd` must match the software currently running on the network.

-Make sure choose the correct platform for your machine.
+Make sure to choose the correct platform for your machine.
 After downloading the `.tar.xz` file, extract it, and copy its contents to your `$PATH`.
 For example:

 ```